Get the new FREE JFH MP3 compilation -- Vol. 13!

 Film Review

 Director M. Night Shyamalan first wowed audiences with his second little production of his career, 1999's The Sixth Sense.
 In 2000, he followed the film up with the widely disappointing yet artistically respectable Unbreakable.
 In 2002, Shyamalan offers up a new creep show in Signs, a film based on the mysterious occurrences of crop circles.
-The number one problem with Unbreakable wasn't exactly the film itself, but the way it was advertised.
+The number one problem with Unbreakable wasn't exactly the film itself, but the way in which it was advertised.
 Audiences were lead to believe it was simply about a man who is the sole survivor of a devastating train wreck who makes it out without a scratch.
-What the truth was, was that Bruce Willis's character was struggling to find himself through that circumstance while a crazed man tries to make him believe that Willis is a superhero and he is the villain.
+In actuality, however, it was about Bruce Willis's character struggling to find his way through that circumstance while a crazed man tries to make him believe that Willis is a superhero and he is his arch nemesis.
 A good story, yes.
 What the public was expecting?
-No!
+Definitely not.

 Content-wise the movie fares surprisingly well.
-Just a handful of swearing is present including about three "s" words and several other colorful words.
+Just a handful of swearing is present including about three "S" words and several other colorful words or phrases.
 Violence is minimal with the worst being a brief shot of a barbecue grill fork sticking out of a dead animal (with just a tiny bit of blood).
 Shyamalan kept the film relatively tame and left plenty to the imagination.
-If you're a fan of thrillers that don't need to be graphic slasher-fests, Signs is right up your alley.
-And hey, it's got a good message too.
+If you're a fan of thrillers that don't have to be graphic slasher-fests, Signs is right up your alley.
+And hey, it's got a good message, too.

 I was impressed by Signs and I think it just reinforces the fact that M. Night Shyamalan is one of the best and most imaginative writers/directors/producers of our time.
-A great flick, but you might want to leave the kids home for this one.
+Signs is a great flick, but you might want to leave the kids home for this one.

 - John DiBiase (reviewed: 8/3/02)